 Helen Nugent is the Founder and Editor of Northern Soul.
-A Northern lass, born and bred in Manchester, Helen has been back in her home town for 12 years after working in London for The Times and a number of other national newspapers.
-When she’s not writing, her time is spent exploring the North’s nooks and crannies.
-You can find articles by Helen in, among others, The Guardian, The Mail on Sunday, The Times, the i newspaper, The Observer, Big Issue North, the Yorkshire Post, The Spectator, the British Theatre Guide, and The Journal of Trading Standards.
-Previous roles include producing and presenting the business news at BBC Radio 5 Live and on BBC local radio across the UK, and freelancing for The Daily Telegraph, The Independent on Sunday, The Sunday Times and the Financial Times.
+A Northern lass, born and bred in Manchester, Helen has been back in her home town for 13 years after working in London for The Times and a number of other national newspapers.
+You can find articles by Helen in, among others, The Guardian, The Mail on Sunday, The Times, the i newspaper, The Observer, Big Issue North, The Yorkshire Post, and The Spectator.
+Previous roles include producing and presenting the business news at BBC Radio 5 Live and on BBC local radio across the UK, and freelancing for The Daily Telegraph, The Independent on Sunday, The Sunday Times, and the Financial Times.
 She also spent 18 months as Money Editor of The Spectator.
 During ten years at The Times, she won a series of awards including Journalist of the Year and had a number of jobs including News Reporter, News Editor, Lobby Correspondent in the House of Commons, Business Reporter, and Financial Writer.
-In addition, Helen runs her own media training and consultancy firm, Helen Nugent Consulting.
+In addition, Helen runs her own media training and PR consultancy firm, Helen Nugent Consulting.

 Feel free to drop her a line at firstname.lastname@example.org or via the contacts page.
 All correspondence is welcome, particularly if you would like to share a magical Northern experience.